Runik51ua/typo3-newsletter/README.rst

-Mirko https://mirko.in.ua team took this extension for further support and development
+Mirko https://mirko.in.ua team took this extension for further support and development test

 Newsletter
 ==========